Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 \subsection{Constructing qc homeomorphisms between polygons}

-In this subsection we will introduce the key idea in the proof of Lemma~\ref{uniform-p}.
+In this subsection we will introduce the key construction in the proof of Lemma~\ref{uniform-p}.
+The basic idea comes from \cite{PZ}, but due to the presence of more than one critical point in $\Bbb T$, we need to deal with some new difficulty in the construction, cf. Lemma~\ref{g-f-s}.

 Let $\alpha \in \Theta_C$ and $B \in \mathcal{S}_{d}^{\alpha}$.
-As in \cite{PZ} in $\S4.5$ we will give two ways to divide $\Delta$ into countably many polygons, one for the circle homeomorphism $B|\Bbb T: \Bbb T \to \Bbb T$ and the other for the rigid rotation $R_\alpha: \Bbb T \to \Bbb T$.
+As in \cite{PZ} we will give two ways to divide $\Delta$ into countably many polygons, one for the circle homeomorphism $B|\Bbb T: \Bbb T \to \Bbb T$ and the other for the rigid rotation $R_\alpha: \Bbb T \to \Bbb T$.
 For each pair of corresponding polygons, we construct a qc homeomorphism between them so that the restriction of the homeomorphism to each edge of the polygon is linear.
 We then glue all these qc homeomorphisms along the edges of the polygons and get a desired David homeomorphism $H: \Delta \to \Delta$.
 Compared with the situation in \cite{PZ}, a slight difference arises here.
-For the Douady-Ghys' Blaschke model $G$ used in \cite{PZ}, the bottom side of each polygon for the circle homeomorphism $G|\Bbb T: \Bbb T \to \Bbb T$ consists of a single piece of saddle node geometry, while in our case, the bottom side of each polygon for the circle homeomorphism $B|\Bbb T: \Bbb T \to \Bbb T$ may consist of several pieces of saddle node geometry.
-Our idea is to divide each polygon into finitely many pieces in an appropriate way so that the bottom side of each new one has one single saddle node geometry.
-In this way we can apply the idea in \cite{PZ} to each of such new sub-polygons.
-The following lemma, which is essentially the Lemma 6.5 in \cite{PZ}, is the fundamental block in this construction. \begin{lem}[cf. Lemma 6.5, \cite{PZ}] Let $P$ and $Q$ be two unit squares.
+For the Douady-Ghys' Blaschke model $G$ used in \cite{PZ}, the bottom side of each polygon is a polyline satisfying the saddle-node condition, while in our case, the bottom side of each polygon consists of several pieces of polylines each of which satisfies the saddle-node condition.
+The idea here is to find an appropriate way to divide each polygon into finitely many subpolygons so that the bottom side of each subpolygon is a polyline satisfying the saddle-node condition.
+The following lemma, which is essentially Lemma 6.5 in \cite{PZ}, is the fundamental block in this construction. \begin{lem}[Yoccoz, cf. Theorem 6.5, \cite{PZ}] Let $P$ and $Q$ be two unit squares.
 Let be two partitions of the two bottom sides of $P$ and $Q$, respectively.
 Then $P$ and $Q$ become into two polygons by adding the points in $X$ and $Y$ to the set of vertices of $P$ and $Q$ respectively.
-Suppose the partition $X$ has $C_0$-bounded saddle node geometry for some $C_0 > 1$, that is, and $Y$ has the $C_1$-bounded linear geometry for some $C_1 > 1$, that is, Then there is a $K$-qc homeomorphism $F: P \to Q$ such that when restricted to the corresponding edges, $F$ is linear and
+Suppose the partition $X$ satisfies the $C_0$-bounded saddle-node condition for some $C_0 > 1$, that is, and $Y$ satisfies the $C_1$-bounded linear condition for some $C_1 > 1$, that is, Then there is a $K$-qc homeomorphism $F: P \to Q$ such that when restricted to the corresponding edges, $F$ is linear and

-where $C > 1$ is a constant depending only on $C_0$ and $C_1$. \end{lem}
+where $\lambda > 1$ is a constant depending only on $C_0$ and $C_1$. \end{lem}

 The following lemma, which is a generalized version of Lemma~\ref{fundamental square}, is the key of the proof of Lemma~\ref{uniform-p}. \begin{lem} Let $P$ and $Q$ be two unit squares.
 Let be two partitions of the two bottom sides of $P$ and $Q$, respectively.
 Then $P$ and $Q$ become into two polygons by adding the points in $X$ and $Y$ to the set of vertices of $P$ and $Q$ respectively.
 Let $l \ge 1$.